speedata/publisher/doc/manual/doc/description-en/xpath.md

 sd:variable(\<name\>, ...) | The same as `$name`.
 This function allows variable names to be constructed dynamically.
 Example: `sd:variable('myvar',$num)` – if `$num` contains the number 3, the resulting variable name is `myvar3`. sd:variable-exists(\<name\>) | True if variable `name` exists. sd:sha1(\<value\>,\<value\>, …) | Return the SHA-1 sum of the concatenation of each value as a hex string.
-Example: `sd:sha1('hello ', 'world')` gives the string `2aae6c35c94fcfb415dbe95f408b9ce91ee846ed`. sd:dummytext() | Returns the dummy text "Lorem ipsum..." (more than 50 words, enough for a paragraph) sd:loremipsum() | Same as `sd:dummytext()`
+Example: `sd:sha1('hello ', 'world')` gives the string `2aae6c35c94fcfb415dbe95f408b9ce91ee846ed`. sd:dummytext(\<count>) | Returns the dummy text "Lorem ipsum..." (more than 50 words, enough for a paragraph).
+Repeated count times if provided. sd:loremipsum() | Same as `sd:dummytext()`

 Function | Description